thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </table>
 ```

-And what about that `all` value in the attribute, what does it mean?
-Well, in fact
+And what does that `all` value in the attribute, mean? `th:remove` can behave in
-`th:remove` can behave in five different ways, depending on its value:
+five different ways, depending on its value:

  * `all`: Remove both the containing tag and all its children.
  * `body`: Do not remove the containing tag, but remove all its children.